 In April, 2004 Junior Sergeant Mannheim is assigned the task of training a special reconnaissance platoon.
 The regimental commander chose the members of the platoon for toughness and independence.
 Gerry has only himself to blame, because he’d suggested the idea to Guard Command, so he gets to create it.
-HQ selected the test unit and he’s allowed to pick the four corporals.
-It’s no accident he has the seventeen most troublesome privates in the unit, because the regimental commander wants to see if the young sergeant he’s been saddled with can really handle troops.
+HQ selects the test unit, and he’s to pick the four corporals.
+It’s no accident he has the seventeen most troublesome privates in the unit, because the regimental commander wants to see if the young Sergeant he’s been saddled with can really handle troops.
 At that rank he should be able to.

 Walking up to the centre of the parade Sergeant Mannheim looks them over, and says, “All those who think that was a funny remark are to raise their left arm.”
 No one moves.
 “The person who thinks he’s a comedian is to come forward to the front of the parade.”

 Private Maxwell, all two metres of him, marches out to the centre of the formation.
-He snaps to attention, saying, "I spoke, sergeant."
+He snaps to attention, and says, “I spoke, Sergeant.”

-Turning to Maxwell, Gerry says, “Private Maxwell, I think you need a bit of exercise to work off all that sugar.
+Gerry turns to Maxwell, and says, “Private Maxwell, I think you need a bit of exercise to work off all that sugar.
 The perimeter of this parade ground is three kilometres, five circuits should help you burn it off.
 That’s a nice fifteen kilometre run.
 Corporal Finley, take over the parade for exercises while I supervise Private Maxwell’s run.
 Private Maxwell, quick march off the parade ground, then run around it five times.”
 Private Maxwell and Gerry march off the parade ground.

-When the pair starts to run around the outside of the parade ground Corporal Finley starts the platoon doing exercises.
+When the two start to run around the outside of the parade ground Corporal Finley starts the platoon doing exercises.
 Colonel Stedding continues onto the regimental headquarters.